Table of Contents Show

 If you have any dark or bold colors, you might consider painting a lighter neutral in its place before you list your apartment on the market.
 Light colors create a brighter space, making rooms feel more abundant.

 Flowers breathe life into the dullest interiors.
 Add fresh flowers; to your living room, dining room, and perhaps a little greenery in the bedroom, as well.
 Rather than choosing unique arrangements, select small vases and group together with the same flowers or similarly colored buds.
 Try and color your home with flowers if you can, and if the color isn’t your forte, creamy white works with most anything.

 Before opening the doors for the first showing, add finishing touches to make your home feel welcoming.
 A bowl of fresh fruit, a pleasant scent, fresh flowers, and nicely folded new towels in the bathroom.

 How Much Does Home Staging Cost?How Much Does Home Staging Cost?

-Prices vary between $1,000 – $100,000+, depending on staging company, your location, property size and local demand for staging experts.
+Prices vary between $1,000 – $100,000+, depending on staging company, your location, property size, and local demand for staging.
 Unless you’re putting a multi-million dollar property up for sale, there’s little need to go crazy with home staging.
 You want to emphasize the home’s best features while appealing to the broadest range of buyers.
 The more people you can entice, the higher the selling price will be.